 The program's services and activities are designed to focus on improving employability, social skills, and human relations skills to facilitate a successful integration into the community.
 Recommendation for this program is based on assessment results.
-Completion of Career Readiness is required for the Work or Education Release Program at MRCC.
-Career Readiness is offered at all DOCR Facilities.
+Completion of Career Readiness is required for the Work or Education Release Program at MRCC and HRCC.
+Career Readiness is offered at all DOCR Facilities through a partnership with Job Service North Dakota.